dyne/devuan-sdk/README.md

 This SDK is designed to be used interactively from a terminal as well from shell scripts.

-Using Debian or Ubuntu, install `sudo` `zsh` `gnupg2` `schroot` `debootstrap`.
+Using Debian or Ubuntu, install `sudo` `zsh` `gnupg2` `schroot` `debootstrap` `dpkg-dev`.

+The last one it may be called `dpkg` or `dpkg-devtools` on other systems like Arch and Parabola.

-The Devuan SDK is a sort of interactive shell extension, all the instructions below should be followed while already running in ZSh.
+The Devuan SDK is a fresh take to old tasks :^) acting as a sort of interactive shell extension.
+All the instructions below should be followed while already running in ZSh.
+A clear advantage is having tab completion on commands, when running it interactively.

 Sudo will be used to elevate the sdk user to superuser privileges only when needed.
 In some cases one needs to make sure the following commands are autorized in your `/etc/sudoers` file.
 For instance assuming your username is `luther` then it should have:

 ```
 Cmnd_Alias  DEVUAN = /usr/sbin/debootstrap, /usr/bin/rsync, /usr/bin/test, /usr/bin/curl